 Madikwe Safari Lodge is owned by the renowned More family, pioneers in luxury wildlife tourism in South Africa.
-It is a collection of three unique lodges perched on the side of a mountain.
+It is a collection of three unique lodges perched on the side of a mountain in Madikwe Game Reserve.
 Due to its elevated position, one can spot it from quite a distance away when approaching the lodge and it always made me feel as though I was returning home.
 I stayed at Lelapa, which means “family”.
 As the name suggests, it is the lodge’s family offering and has 12 deluxe suites.
 Kopano, means “small gathering”.
 It comprises only four suites with a common area.
 The isolated setting makes it perfect for romantic getaways and honeymoons.
 The exclusive Dithaba Lodge also has four suites and is convenient for groups of friends or families.
 Dithaba means “mountain” and it sits slightly higher up on the mountain than the other lodges.
 The views of the reserve from this lodge, especially the terrace, are incredible.

 All the lodges are built with natural elements in organic colours to blend in with the environment and make one feel immersed in nature.
 In fact, they blend in so well that a pack of wild dogs recently chased an impala through the lodge’s entrance lobby into the boma where they shred the poor antelope to pieces, in full view of the awe-struck guests.